Lapin0t/grothendieck-cern/english.md

 in a country like the United States, where they pursue their operations.

 So, to develop these methods, we need to develop them in the field and everyone must join in virtually.
-The New Alchemists are in contact with millions of Americans interested in agrobiology, "organic gardening and farming", through the intermediary through their Organic gardening and farming magazine[^10]. and farming magazine.
+The *New Alchemists* are in contact with millions of Americans interested in agrobiology, "organic gardening and farming", through the intermediary through their *Organic Gardening and Farming* magazine[^10].
 Among them are thousands of small people, small farmers, small gardeners, who have written to them to join their research into the development of such ecosystems.
 So, currently, it's not just a question of ideas in the air, but things that are being done in a country as radically opposed to this kind of spirit as the United States.
-Once again, by cause of concrete details that John Todd, one of the founders of the New Alchemists, told me, it's absolutely impossible to promote this kind of research within existing academic structures.
+Once again, by cause of concrete details that John Todd, one of the founders of the *New Alchemists*, told me, it's absolutely impossible to promote this kind of research within existing academic structures.
 They've tried, but it's impossible.

 > Although 99% of the population doesn't have access to science, meanwhile it
 > should be noted that they have a greater respect for it than you do, and this